CrossOmics/Lotus/docs/getting_started.rst

 Next Steps
 ----------

-* See :doc:`api/index` for the complete API reference
-* Run the example script: ``examples/lotus_workflow.py`` for a more detailed example with logging
-* View the complete example on GitHub: `lotus_workflow.py <https://github.com/CrossOmics/Lotus/blob/main/examples/lotus_workflow.py>`_
+See :doc:`api/index` for the complete API reference.
+Run the example script ``examples/lotus_workflow.py`` for a more detailed example with logging.
+View the complete example on GitHub: `lotus_workflow.py <https://github.com/CrossOmics/Lotus/blob/main/examples/lotus_workflow.py>`_.